MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/app-faq-dependencies-libraries.md

 ms.author: rweigel
 ---

-# FAQ about Library & Dependency Apps in Business Central
+# FAQ about Library and Dependency Apps in Business Central

-This section contains answers to frequently asked questions about managing the offer in Partner Center when you submit an app for [!INCLUDE[prodshort](includes/prodshort.md)].
+This section contains answers to frequently asked questions about library apps and dependency apps in [!INCLUDE[prodshort](includes/prodshort.md)].

 ## What is a library app?